2007 United States Grand Prix: Qualifying

-David Coulthard and his Red Bull-Renault were the first to leave the pit lane in part one of the qualifying session.
+David Coulthard's Red Bull-Renault was the first car to leave the pit lane in part one of the qualifying session.
 His partner, Mark Webber, was close behind followed by the Spyker and Williams cars.
-Later in the session, with about six minutes left, Coulthard spun out in turn eight.
+With about six minutes left in the session, Coulthard spun out in turn eight.
 Fernando Alonso ran first, Nick Heidfeld second, and Lewis Hamilton closely behind in third.
 Although they struggled, both Ferraris made it, as well as Vettel.
-Scott Speed failed to make it out of Q1 in his native country, along with team-mate Vitantonio Liuzzi.
-Adrian Sutil, Takuma Sato, Alexander Wurz, and Christijan Albers also missed the cut.
+Scott Speed failed to make it out of Q1 in his native country, along with team-mate Vitantonio Liuzzi, Adrian Sutil, Takuma Sato, Alexander Wurz, and Christijan Albers.

 McLaren and Ferrari began part two of their battle with Hamilton taking the top spot early.
 However, his team-mate, Fernando Alonso took top spot midway through.
 Felipe Massa, Kimi Räikkönen, and Heidfeld along with the two McLarens made the top five again.
 Webber made it to the next session, although his team-mate Coulthard was relegated along with 2002 United States Grand Prix winner Rubens Barrichello.
 Barrichello's partner Jenson Button was also relegated, along with Nico Rosberg, Anthony Davidson, and Ralf Schumacher.